Golden sombrero: Notable five-strikeout games

+On April 1, 2023, Baltimore Orioles second baseman Ramón Urías recorded a platinum sombrero against the Boston Red Sox on exclusively swinging strikeouts, three times against starting pitcher Chris Sale, a fourth against reliever Josh Winckowski, and the fifth against reliever Chris Martin.

+On July 30, 2023, New York Yankees first baseman Anthony Rizzo earned his first platinum sombrero in a 9–3 loss to the Baltimore Orioles in which Yankees batters struck out 18 times.
+This was one of the lowest points of a slump reaching back to May 29.
+During this stretch, Rizzo batted .168/.272/.224 with only one home run and nine RBIs over 44 games.

+In August 2024, the Seattle Mariners had a pair of platinum sombreros occur in the same week.
+First, on August 11, outfielder Julio Rodríguez earned a platinum sombrero in a 12–1 victory over the New York Mets.
+This was Rodríguez's first game back in the lineup after suffering a right ankle sprain.
+Then, on August 17, outfielder Randy Arozarena recorded a platinum sombrero in a 7–2 loss to the Pittsburgh Pirates.

 Major league players with six strikeouts in a game

 Only eight players have had six strikeouts in one game, as listed in the following table.
 All eight instances occurred in games that were completed in extra innings; the record for strikeouts in a nine-inning game is five.

 Minor League Baseball

 The professional baseball record for strikeouts in a single game belongs to Khalil Lee, who as a member of the minor league Lexington Legends, Class A affiliate of the Kansas City Royals, struck out eight times in a 21-inning game in 2017.

-College Baseball
+College baseball

-University of Texas catcher Cameron Rupp struck out six times in the Texas Longhorns record-setting 25-inning game against the Boston College Eagles on May 30, 2009.
+University of Texas catcher Cameron Rupp struck out six times in the Longhorns' record-setting 25-inning game against Boston College on May 30, 2009.